Luke Livingston

-Luke Livingston (born 4 November 1982) is an Australian rules footballer who played top-level football for the AFL's Carlton Football Club.
+Luke Livingston (born 4 November 1982) is a former Australian rules footballer who played top-level football for the AFL's Carlton Football Club.

 Career

 Livingston played his junior football for Kerang in the Central Murray Football League, and for the Bendigo Pioneers in the TAC Cup.
-He was drafted by Carlton with the No. 4 draft pick in the 2000 AFL Draft.
+He was drafted by Carlton with the No. 4 draft pick in the 2000 AFL draft.
 He made his AFL debut for Carlton in Round 4, 2002 against Port Adelaide.